grommet/grommet/src/js/components/DataTable/README.md

 **dataTable.header.color**

-The text color in a header cell.
+The label and icon color in a header cell.
 Expects `{ dark: string, light: string } | string`.

 Defaults to